 - Overview of tools for other selected disabilities you may encounter

-- Examples: visual and hearing impairments, alternative computer/device access, augmentative/alternative communication
+- Visual and hearing impairments, alternative computer/device access, augmentative/alternative communication

-Students will work on two projects throughout the course.
+Students will work on two major projects throughout the course.

-A key element of this course will be hands-on activities to better understand how selected technology features address specific functional learning needs.
-(A feature is an aspect of a tool that provides the user with a specific functional capability – e.g., text-to-speech adds the ability to listen to digital text spoken aloud as well as read it visually.)
-Using a variety of tool features in the context of performing certain academic tasks, as students would, will provide a greater appreciation of realities concerning tool selection, training, implementation, and application strategies.
-Participants will maintain a feature-function journal that will become a useful professional resource later.
+Key to this course are hands-on activities to better understand how selected technology features address specific functional learning needs.
+Using a variety of tool features in the context of performing academic tasks, as students would, will provide a greater appreciation of realities concerning tool selection, training, implementation, and application strategies.

-Project #2: Mock Assistive Technology Consideration and Implementation Plan
+Project #2: Assistive Technology Consideration and Implementation Plan

-During the first two weeks of the course, each participant will be provided with details about a hypothetical student’s functional abilities and limitations, the nature of their curriculum (instructional methods, materials, goals, and assessment), their learning environments at school and at home, and their current academic challenges.
-As participants learn about and discuss tools throughout this course, they will make notes about possible technology solutions for their hypothetical student, how to implement and evaluate those solutions, and other factors to consider.
+During the eighth week of the course, each participant will be provided will be provided with a one-page summary of a hypothetical student with multiple learning challenges – their functional abilities and limitations, the nature of their curriculum (instructional methods, materials, goals, and assessment), their learning environments at school and at home, and their current academic challenges.